viamrobotics/docs/content/en/docs/getting-started/install.md

 - Disable `sudo systemctl disable viam-server`
     - Note this disables the at-boot startup, but does not stop any currently-running service.
 - View logs `sudo journalctl --unit=viam-server`
+    - See also the Logs tab of your robot on [app.viam.com](app.viam.com).

 The service is an AppImage and will check for updates and self-update automatically each time the service is started.
-Self-updates can take up to two minutes, so the service may sometimes take a moment to start while this runs.
+Self-updates can take a couple of minutes, so the service may sometimes take a moment to start while this runs.
 You can disable this by commenting out the ExecPre line (the one with --aix-update on it) in the service file.

 If you want to run the binary directly, be sure to stop the service first, then run `sudo /usr/local/bin/viam-server path/to/my/config.json`.
 Note that on a Raspberry Pi, viam-server must always run as root in order to access the DMA subsystem for GPIO.